Are you sure you want to delete this comment? It cannot be undone. |

 Hi Clarise, so sorry to hear that your dog has been unwell.
 The raw materials and recipes are slightly different as the machinery used is different for cans and trays.
 The Puppy Perfect trays have 8.5% protein and 128kcal/100g, whereas the Puppy Perfect cans have 8% protein and 85kcal/100g.
 I would advise you visit your vet if your pooch continues to be poorly.Walkingwithdogs •2 years ago

 I'm feeding a small amount of this mixed with cold pressed pellets for my puppy and she's loving it, her weight gain is steady, condition is great and poops are nice and firm....so much better than she was doing on a 5* premium kibble !
-Cold pressed can encourage dogs to consume more water, but the puppy perfect is adding moisture back into her diet, so it's working well...I'll continue to feed this way until she is old enough to transition to the adult butchers. ðŸ˜Butchers Walkingwithdogs •one year ago
+Cold pressed can encourage dogs to consume more water, but the puppy perfect is adding moisture back into her diet, so it's working well...I'll continue to feed this way until she is old enough to transition to the adult butchers. ðŸ˜Butchers Walkingwithdogs •2 years ago

 We love this 💙Doggies4life •2 years ago